cloudysleet/cloudysleet/README.md

 # About:
 Hey, i'm Cloudy!
 I like to play Minecraft.
-I also make resource packs for it!
+I also make resource packs for it for fun!

 # Social:
 - Discord: Cloudysleet#0073